NBM69/tortoolkit/readme.md

 ## Notice:
 I don't recommend you to use this, since the author of the original repository wishes to create a seperate repository with added Heroku support.
 Please respect his wishes and don't use this repo.
 If you really need to use TTK, you can, just putting it out there.

-This repo is based on yash-dk's older v0.2.0 beta modified by @yourtulloh Needs to be rebased to newer v0.2.4 beta.
+This repo is based on yash-dk's older v0.2.0 beta modified by @yourtulloh.

+Needs to be rebased to newer v0.2.4 beta.

 ## Deploy via Heroku
 - Fork this repository
 - Before deploying, you should change the configs.